TCM Tongue Diagnosis Guide: How to Read Color, Coating, Shape, and AI Tongue Analysis

 Cracks

-- Long-standing cracks: Constitutional yin deficiency
+- Long-standing cracks: constitutional dryness or Yin deficiency pattern

-- New cracks: Heat consuming body fluids
+- New cracks: dryness or Heat consuming fluids, especially if symptoms match

-- Central crack: Stomach/Spleen weakness
+- Central crack: Stomach/Spleen pattern in TCM context

 Red Dots/Points